Ngufuli/employeeDB/README.md

 # employeeDB

-# This is a simple MongoDB, express and NodeJS implementation of employee database
+# This is a MongoDB, express and NodeJS implementation of employee database